 “All without doping,” Starikov laughed.

 It may seem obvious that Russian conservative groups would dominate the RuNet, given Putin’s sky-high popularity ratings, as well as the Russian government's increasingly tighter grip on the media and certain kinds of political expression.
-But conservatives actually came very late to the party, says Dr. Galina Nikiporets-Takigawa, who co-wrote a book on Russian online political movements.
+But conservatives actually came very late to the party, says Dr. Galina Nikiporets-Takigawa, the dean of Moscow's Russian State Social University's Humanities Faculty and a lecturer at Cambridge University, who co-edited and co-wrote a book on Russian online political movements.

 Throughout the 2000s, the Web was one of the few places Russian liberals still felt free to express themselves.
 Conservatives, meanwhile, felt no need for any refuge; they were, overall, satisfied with getting published in Kremlin-friendly newspapers and speaking on state television, according to Nikiporets-Takigawa's research.